Blocking code is a leaky abstraction

 fn my_blocking_function(data: &mut Foo) { /* ... */ }

-It would be a Hurculean effort, and I don’t think it’s a sustainable approach.
+It would be a Herculean effort, and I don’t think it’s a sustainable approach.
 If you’re writing a higher level library, it would be a lot to ask to check if your dependency’s dependency’s dependency maybe reads from a socket.

 From a language standpoint, it would be nice if there was some kind of #[blocking] attribute to indicate that a function blocked, like so: